How to Keep Candidates Engaged Through the Hiring Process?

 Vague job descriptions packed full of industry buzzwords turn away talented potential employees, and can also lead to less engagement from the candidates they do manage to attract.
 This is because they give a bad first impression to candidates, suggesting a lack of effort or worse, suggesting that the position is being offered by someone who doesn't understand or value the role.
 Providing a clear assessment of what you need from a candidate is especially important when hiring as a start-up, as roles are more likely to cover multiple responsibilities that don't fit neatly into one skill set.

 As a result, top talent will avoid these job postings, instead favoring companies that have a clearer picture of what they need and why.
-For those that do apply it is hard to get passionate about a potential job, they know little about it, so your company might be a fallback option rather than their first choice.
+For those that do apply, it is hard to get passionate about a potential job they know little about, so your company might be a fallback option rather than their first choice.

 Build a Relationship

-While learning more about your company and their prospective role in it will be a primary focus for many candidates, your work environment and team culture are equally important in keeping candidates engaged.
+While learning more about your company and its prospective role in it will be a primary focus for many candidates, your work environment and team culture are equally important in keeping candidates engaged.

 Avoid Red Flags